Entorkrasniqi/SEP01_Group6/README.md

   - Categorize notes into subjects or custom categories.
   - Rich text editing (bold, italic, highlight).
   - **Font customization** – switch between 4 available fonts.

+##  Target audience and vision
+- The target audience for this system is students who want an easy way to organize their daily schedules and reflect on what they’ve learned.
+The application allows students to add notes about their day, with a focus on writing them after the class session rather than during it.
+Research and practice show that reviewing and writing notes after a lesson strengthens memory, encourages active recall, and helps students think critically about what they have been taught.

 - **Annotations**
   - Highlight important text or concepts.